 Derived classes may override methods of their base classes.
-Because methods have no special privileges when calling other methods of the same object, a method of a base class that calls another method defined in the same base class, may in fact end up calling a method of a derived class that overrides it.
+Because methods have no special privileges when calling other methods of the same object, a method of a base class that calls another method defined in the same base class may end up calling a method of a derived class that overrides it.
 (For C++ programmers: all methods in Python are effectively virtual.)

 An overriding method in a derived class may in fact want to extend rather than simply replace the base class method of the same name.
-There is a simple way to call the base class method directly: just call 'BaseClassName.methodname(self, arguments)'.
+There is a simple way to call the base class method directly: just call BaseClassName.methodname(self, arguments).
 This is occasionally useful to clients as well.
-(Note that this only works if the base class is defined or imported directly in the global scope.)
+(Note that this only works if the base class is accessible as BaseClassName in the global scope.)